Download a free audio-version of this short story (18 min.)

 She turned carefully to look at her little brother.

 Michael was lying on his side, breathing heavily.
-His unruly mop of dark blonde hair was visible outside of the comforter, and at the other end of his right foot.
+His unruly mop of dark blonde hair was visible outside of the comforter and at the other end she could see his right foot.
 It was covered by a green and red sock.

 Michael never went barefoot.
 He always wanted to have socks on.
 That had given him some problems with athlete’s foot and all sorts of other things, Emma had not understood, but which mom had talked about in an exasperated tone ever so often.